 How much energy the system will generate, and hence what your savings will be, is even harder to estimate as it will depend not only on the system, but also how long it is able to operate at full efficiency, which in turn depends on the water levels in your area.

-What are the main advantages and disadvantages?
+What are the advantages and disadvantages of hydroelectricity?

 The pros include: